A court order is a penalty that is issued when you are found guilty of an offence by a supreme, district or magistrates court in Queensland.

 Unable to pay?

-If you can't afford to pay the full amount by the due date, you may be eligible to pay by instalments.
+If you can't afford to pay the full amount by the due date, you may be able to pay by instalments.

-Depending on your circumstances you may also be eligible to pay off your debt by doing unpaid community work.
+Depending on your circumstances, you may also be eligible to pay off your debt by completing a work and development order.

 Appealing a court order